 While anyone can get shingles, certain factors increase the risk.
 These factors include:

-• Age: The risk of shingles and shingles-related complications increases significantly in people over the age of 50 years.
+• Age: The risk of shingles and shingles-related complications increases with age.

 • A weakened immune system: People living with HIV, AIDS, diabetes, or cancer and those taking medications that suppress the immune system develop shingles more often than other people.